blkluv/Techv3nt/README.md

 # Techv3nt🚀

 ## Introduction :fire:
-Techv3nt is a platform to find Technical Events, Meetups, Hackathons & Conferences around you.
+Event is a platform to find Technical Events, Meetups, Hackathons & Conferences around you.

 ## TechStack Used 🎯
 <li>React</li>